c-nao27/DraftGenerator-Gmail/README-en.md

 6. Sidebar > Triggers -> Add Trigger -> Select function to execute `createdraft` -> Select event type `On change` -> Save
 - if you wanna calculate the next business day :
    After running `listHolidays`, trigger it to run on a monthly basis using the event source `time-driven`, `month-based timer`.
-   You need to change to your country's calendar
+   You need to change to your country's calendar!

 # Usage